What is the WELS Synod Convention?

 The purpose of the synod convention is

 - to meet as a delegate synod to carry out the responsibilities of the legislative body of WELS,

 - to celebrate God’s blessings on our ministry in the past,

 - to set in motion an agreed-upon plan of ministry for the future.

 When is the convention?

-An orientation session for all delegates will begin at 4 p.m. on Monday, July 31, in the school gymnasium.
-An opening worship service will follow that evening at 6:30 p.m., at St. Mark’s Lutheran Church, Watertown, Wis.
+An orientation session for all delegates will begin at 4 p.m. on Monday, July 29, in the gymnasium.
+An opening worship service will follow that evening at 6:30 p.m., in The Chapel of the Christ on the Martin Luther College campus.
 The convention ends Thursday afternoon when the convention business is concluded.

 Where is it?

 Martin Luther College is WELS’ College of Ministry.
 To meet the current ministry needs of WELS, Martin Luther College

 - Prepares men for pastoral training at Wisconsin Lutheran Seminary;